 Netherlands Police Raid Bulletproof Hosting Infrastructure Linked to Global Cybercrime

-Dutch law enforcement has dismantled a major bulletproof hosting operation, seizing around 250 physical servers in data centers in The Hague and Zoetermeer.
-The takedown simultaneously knocked offline thousands of virtual servers that investigators say were heavily involved in cybercriminal activity.
+Dutch law enforcement says it dismantled a major bulletproof hosting operation, seizing around 250 physical servers in data centers in The Hague and Zoetermeer.
+In its public case summary, Dutch police said the infrastructure had appeared in more than 80 cybercrime investigations and that the seizure also knocked thousands of virtual servers offline.

 Large-Scale Takedown of Bulletproof Hosting in the Netherlands

-According to police statements, the unnamed hosting provider had been operating since 2022 and appeared in more than 80 cybercrime investigations in the Netherlands and abroad.
-This frequency indicates that the infrastructure had become a go‑to platform for multiple criminal groups.
+According to the Dutch police statement, the unnamed hosting provider had been operating since 2022 and appeared in more than 80 cybercrime investigations in the Netherlands and abroad.
+That frequency suggests the infrastructure had become a recurring platform for multiple criminal groups rather than a one-off abuse case.

 Investigators report that the seized servers hosted a broad spectrum of malicious operations: ransomware deployments, botnet command‑and‑control (C2) systems, large‑scale phishing campaigns, and content related to child sexual abuse.
 The service marketed itself with strong anonymity promises and an explicit refusal to cooperate with law enforcement, typical traits of bulletproof hosting providers.